joshhornby/joshhornby.github.io/_posts/2026-02-24-giving-hard-feedback.md

 Your job is to deliver the message clearly and kindly, not to manage their emotional response.
 Let them react, acknowledge their feelings, but don't let the reaction derail the conversation.

-## Following Up
+## Following up

-The conversation isn't the end; it's the start.
+The conversation is only the beginning.

 Check in often.
 Don't wait months to see if things improved.
 Weekly or fortnightly, ask how things are going, note progress, address continued concerns.